 Pass/No Pass encourages students to explore academic areas outside a major field.

-- Courses in the student's major field may not be taken under the Pass/No Pass policy except as designated in all Apprenticeship programs, Gemology, Human Development, Real Estate, Women's Studies, Work Experience, and through credit by examination or assessment.
+- Courses in the student's major field may not be taken under the Pass/No Pass policy except for major courses for an Associate Degrees for Transfer (ADT), courses for which Pass/No Pass is the only grading option, and units earned through Credit by Examination (CBE) or assessment.

 - Except as in item number one above, a maximum of 6 Pass/No Pass units may be carried during any one semester.

-- A maximum of 12 Pass/No Pass units is allowed for any degree program.
-This does not include units taken under credit by examination or assessment, or in all Apprenticeship courses, Gemology, Human Development, Real Estate, Women's Studies and Work Experience.
+- A maximum of 14 Pass/No Pass units is allowed for any degree program.
+This does not include units taken under credit by examination or assessment, or units earned in courses for which Pass/No Pass is the only grading option.

 - Pass/No Pass petitions are available at the Admissions and Records Offices.
 The Pass/No Pass petition must be signed by a counselor and be submitted between the first and fifth week of the fall and spring terms (for full semester classes) or thirty percent (30%) of the class meeting dates (for short term classes), whichever is less.
 Pass/No Pass status cannot be changed back to a letter grade after the deadline has passed.

 Santiago Canyon College, a non-profit California Community College, reserves the right to use photography and video images of students and visitors, age 18 and older, taken on our property and at college-sponsored events for marketing and promotional purposes.
 Objection to the use of an individual's photography may be made in writing to

 Santa Ana, CA 92706